lammps/lammps/tools/vim/README.txt

 The files provided in this directory will enable syntax highlighting for the lammps script syntax in vim.
-The simulation scripts have to end on .lmp (see mysyntax.vim).
+The simulation scripts have to end on *.lmp or start with in.* (see mysyntax.vim).
 By far not all commands are included in the syntax file (lammps.vim).
 You can easily add new ones.

 =To enable the highlighting: